Goal Setting Theory

 More research is necessary to tease out the specific circumstances and personality traits for which performance goals are more effective than learning goals.

 Read Goals Gone Wild for a review of the risks of goal setting.

 “When the goal is very difficult, paying people only if they reach the goal (i.e., a task-and-bonus system) can hurt performance.
-Once people see that they are not getting the reward, their personal goal and their self-efficacy drop and, consequently, so does their performance.
+Once people see that they are not getting the reward, their personal goal and their self-efficacy drop and, consequently, so do their performance.
 This drop does not occur if the goal is moderately difficult or if people are given a difficult goal and are paid for performance (e.g., piece rate) rather than goal attainment.”22

 Goodheart’s Law / Tunnel Vision